cwlbraa/docs-bosh/content/dns.md

 1. define native DNS aliases that match existing Consul DNS entries
 1. redeploy all deployments that use Consul
 1. redeploy all deployments without `consul_agent` job

+---
+## Constructing DNS Queries {: #constructing-queries }

+BOSH DNS provides its own structured query language for querying instances? based on an instance's endemic and organizational relationship; e.g., by an instance's healthiness, its availability zone, or group id.

+An example of a DNS query is as follows:

+dig @bosh-dns q-*

+* = s* = s = healthiness
+    g* = g = group (internal)
+    n* = netwo

+---
+## Consuming BOSH DNS in Job Templates {: #consuming-dns-job-templates }

+<%= link('db').address(
+  healthiness: 'healthy',
+  network: 'asdf',
+  /asdfas
+    )